Family: gourmand, fougère

 If we believed that the caramel and cotton candy wave in perfumery, set in motion by Thierry Mugler's Angel (1992), was calming down, we need to think again.
-In 2015, Guerlain has launched two exclusive, peach-coloured juices, each made of some of the sweetest materials that fragrance chemistry can offer.
-The first was the bridal fragrance, named Le Plus Beau Jour de Ma Vie ("the most beautiful day of my life"), with orange blossom and sugared almonds.
+In 2015, Guerlain launched two peach-coloured juices, each made of some of the sweetest materials that fragrance chemistry can offer.
+The first was the bridal fragrance, named Le Bouquet de la Mariée, with orange blossom and sugared almonds.
 Then came a blend of lavender, sugared almonds and toffee, bearing no other name than "Mon Exclusif".
-Guerlain encourages customers to have the bottle, a clear spray version of the elegant Coque d’Or bottle, engraved with a name of their own choice.
+Customers were encouraged to have the bottle, a clear spray version of the elegant Coque d’Or bottle, engraved with a name of their own choice.

-The Guerlain catalogue touts 1889's fougère Jicky as the world’s first "true perfume", characterized by depth, abstraction and tenacity.
-Its genius was to combine lavender and other Provençal herbs from Eau de Cologne Impériale with novel aroma chemicals whose odour was sweet and long-lasting, like coumarin and vanillin.
-Since then, lavender has mainly been used is men’s scents, although it was a frequent top note in Jacques Guerlain’s works.
+According to Guerlain, Mon Exclusif was inspired by Jicky's lavender-vanilla accord.
+The genius of Jicky (1889) was to combine lavender and other Provençal herbs from Eau de Cologne Impériale with novel aroma chemicals whose odour was sweet and long-lasting, like coumarin and vanillin.
+Since then, lavender has mainly been used in men’s scents, although it was a frequent top note in Jacques Guerlain’s works.
 There also was a lovely lavender fragrance in the original Aqua Allegoria collection, Lavande Velours (which Jean-Paul Guerlain reportedly made for his dog).
 Maybe Guerlain thought it was time to revive the lavender note and do a fougère that would appeal to today’s women.
 Much has happened in fragrance chemistry since vanillin and coumarin were discovered.
 Now, perfumery can make you smell like caramel, praline, chocolate, licorice, fruit, and other sweet, edible things.

-The best part of Mon Exclusif is definitely the start, a beautiful lavender note mixed with the addictive amaretto accord from L’Homme Idéal.
-If there’s a link to Jicky in Mon Exclusif it’s here, crunchy almond contrasted with the freshness of lavender and the suaveness of tonka bean.
-If only this part would last longer.
-After that it gets sweeter and sweeter: buttery, high-calorie toffee combined with sandalwood.
-It’s really remarkable how Guerlain was able to track down a molecule that smells like toffee, but it literally does.
-The sandalwood is of the milky, non-burning sort that we found in the Russian exclusive Black Swan.
-We also detect the classic floral bouquet of Guerlain, jasmine, rose and ylang-ylang.
-The rose adds a touch of freshness, while the ylang-ylang pulls back into creamy sweetness.
-Mon Exclusif is not a floral fragrance, though, but remains a woody gourmand.
+The best part of Mon Exclusif was definitely the start, a beautiful lavender note mixed with the addictive amaretto accord from L’Homme Idéal.
+If there was a link to Jicky in Mon Exclusif it was here, crunchy almond contrasted with the freshness of lavender and the suaveness of tonka bean.
+If only this part would have lasted longer.
+After that it got sweeter and sweeter: buttery, high-calorie toffee combined with sandalwood.
+It's remarkable how Guerlain was able to track down a molecule that smelled like toffee, but it literally did.
+The sandalwood was of the milky, non-burning sort that we found in the Russian exclusive Black Swan.
+We also detected the classic floral bouquet of Guerlain, jasmine, rose and ylang-ylang.
+The rose added a touch of freshness, while the ylang-ylang pulled back into creamy sweetness.
+Mon Exclusif was not a floral fragrance, though, but remained a woody gourmand.

-Despite Mon Exclusif’s girly caramel and La Vie Est Belle colour scheme, the stately soul of Guerlain is not completely absent.
-Perhaps the assembly of lavender, coumarin, vanilla and sandalwood represents enough of the Jicky DNA to make us melt.
-The revival of the historic bow tie bottle surely helps to catch a Guerlain fan's attention too.
-The drydown is less ambery than we might expect from a gourmand formula.
-The toffee accord fades away after a couple of hours, leaving space for the pleasant scent of sandalwood which is rendered cottony and slightly ashy by patchouli, orris and white musk.
-Lovers of classic Guerlain will maybe find the exit a bit too nondescript, just woody notes mixed with white icing sugar.
+Despite Mon Exclusif’s girly caramel and La Vie Est Belle colour scheme, the stately soul of Guerlain was not completely absent.
+Perhaps the assembly of lavender, coumarin, vanilla and sandalwood represented enough of the Jicky DNA to make us melt.
+The revival of the historic bow tie bottle surely helped to catch a Guerlain fan's attention too.
+As the toffee accord faded away after a couple of hours, it left space for the pleasant scent of sandalwood which was rendered cottony and slightly ashy by patchouli, orris and white musk.
+Lovers of classic Guerlain maybe found the exit a bit too nondescript, just woody notes mixed with white icing sugar.

-We love: the reuse of historic themes for completely new ideas
+We love: the reuse of historic elements for completely new ideas

 Back to contemporaries Back to perfumes